KGAY-FM

-KMEE (103.1 FM) is a radio station licensed to Palm Desert, California, United States, serving the Palm Springs—Coachella Valley radio market.
-The station is owned by Brad Fuhr, through licensee KGAY PSP, with studios on South Belardo Road in Palm Springs.
-KMEE broadcasts a soft oldies format, provided by the MeTV FM network.
+KGAY-FM (103.1 FM, "KGAY") is a radio station licensed to Palm Desert, California.
+Owned by KGAY PSP, it broadcasts an LGBTQ+ community-targeted dance radio format serving the Coachella Valley.

+The station broadcasts in the HD Radio format; its HD2 subchannel carries an adult contemporary format as Sunny 106.5; the format is simulcast on the translator 106.5 K293CL.

-KMEE's transmitter is off Varner Road in Cathedral City, amid other Palm Springs-area FM and TV towers.
-The station is co-owned with KFSQ (1270 AM).
+Its studios are located on E. Ramon Road in Palm Springs, while its transmitter is off Varner Road in Cathedral City, amid other Palm Springs-area FM and TV towers.

 History

 Classical KCMS

 FM 103.1 first signed on the air on November 27, 1977.
 Its call sign was KCMS, playing classical music.
 The station was founded by broadcast engineer Paul Posen under his company, Classic Broadcasting.
 The original studios were located in Indio, California.

 In October 1983, the station changed its call letters to KEZN.
 By 1987, the studios were moved to a new facility in Palm Desert.